afrikanjoe/Yeet/README.md

 ## Mission
-To increase my ability to solve technical problems through deliberate practice.
+To increase our ability to solve technical problems through deliberate practice.